Host: Bristol Mathematics Lecturer: Dr Daniel Lawson

 There are two types of assessments:

-1. Worksheets: Multiple choice questions submitted via Noteable (log in via Blackboard).
-These should be straightforward, either direct from your notes or with very simple experiments you can conduct as extensions of the Workshop.
+1. Multiple choice questions submitted via Noteable (log in via Blackboard).
+These should be straightforward, either direct from your notes or with simple experiments you can conduct as extensions of the Workshop.
 These are worth 20% of the Portfolio mark.

-2. Reflection: Long-form reflective questions that should require a deeper understanding of the course material and may require you to undertake further reading or experimentation.
+2. Long-form reflective questions that should require a deeper understanding of the course material and may require you to undertake further reading or experimentation.
 These are worth 80% of the Portfolio mark.

 You may take the multiple-choice component at any time and it is recommended that you do this when you work through the Workshop content.
 The long-form content is submitted at the end of the course, and you are recommended to make a first draft/note form attempt when you first see the content, and reflect back on it in a finessing stage during the examination preparation time (in lieu of an exam).